 But then when things are up and running again, people don't immediately get back to business.
 Conversations are finished, systems are rebooted, everyone needs to regain their focus.
-And that often takes even more time, so what should have been a 15 minute interruption loses you 90 minutes of work.
+And that often takes more time.
+What should have been a 15 minute interruption loses you 90 minutes of work.